kfrey-idm/emodpy-workflow/docs/tutorials/using_parameterized_calls.md

 !!!
 Important
-    However, since they share the same name, `vaccine_efficacy`, the **actual** effect is a single hyperparameter named `vaccine_efficay` that is applied to **both** ParameterizedCalls at input building time.
+    However, since they share the same name, `vaccine_efficacy`, the **actual** effect is a single hyperparameter named `vaccine_efficacy` that is applied to **both** ParameterizedCalls at input building time.
 They are tied together.

 Tying multiple changes to a single hyperparameter **can** be a legitimate thing to